BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 $ bitcoin-cli sendrawtransaction $signedtx 3f9ccb6e16663e66dc119de1866610cc4f7a83079bfec2abf0598ed3adf10a78
 ```
-## Use JQ to Capture a JSON Array Key-Value by Key
+## Use JQ to Access a JSON Array Value by Key

 **Usage Example:** _Capture the txid and vout for a selected UTXO._